 Sleep myths abound on social media, in memes, advice from parents, and from friends.
-Unlike many myths which can be harmless, sleep myths may actually change your behavior around sleep in ways that negatively impact it.
+Unlike many myths which can be harmless, sleep myths may actually lead to changes that can be pretty harmful.

 While there are certainly more than six myths about sleep, here are the six that are probably most commonly purveyed: